Here’s How Selling A Life Insurance Policy Works

 If you accept an offer, you will receive a closing packet to complete and sign.
 While this might sound like a lot, packets contain pretty standard documents, such as a contract, many disclosures, an insurance verification, a signed letter stating that you’re of sound mind to make this decision, and a change of ownership form.
 Once it is completed, you will receive one lump payout for your policy.
 You will no longer need to worry about the policy, including paying premiums, even if you only sold a portion of your life insurance.

-The best and easiest way to sell a life insurance policy is to work with a life settlement company that knows and understands the process.
-When searching for the best company to sell your life insurance policy to, look for life settlement advisors who meet the following criteria.
+The best and easiest way to sell an unwanted or unneeded life insurance policy is to work with a life settlement company that knows and understands the process.
+When searching for the best life settlement companies, look for life settlement advisors who meet the following criteria.

 - They are willing to educate you, walk you through the process, and answer any questions you may have.
 This is an important decision, and the right company recognizes that.

 - They offer free consultations.
 At the end of the day, you need to decide if a life settlement is the right option.
 The best life settlement companies offer free consultations to help you decide

 - They have experience in the industry.
 Look for a company that has been in the life settlement industry for years so that they will understand the ins and outs of the process.

 - They are clear and transparent about what they do.
 As with any financial situation, it is important to work with a company that is open and honest about its process.